CharlesAverill/pokefirered/README.md

-# Charles' FireRed
+# Charles's FireRed
 Just playing around with this FR/LG decomp.
 Adding in some pokemon, practicing ASM and C. Lots of fun stuff.
-Building the ROM is really complicated and I don't want to get DMCA'd so you'll have to take my word for it.
+Join our [Discord](https://discord.gg/c2vsdGjPMP)!

+## Who is this hack for?
+This hack is for you if you like:
+- FR as a base game
+- Minor storyline updates to tie in with other games
+- Additional content instead of replacement content
+- Filling the Dex without trading
+- An additional region
+- Quality of life upgrades
+- Custom Legendary events

 ## [Changelog](https://github.com/CharlesAverill/pokefirered/tree/main/changelog)